 Menlo Security has partnered with three CDR vendors to provide this capability:

 Sasa’s GateScanner CDR uses highly optimized scanning and detection technologies to pre-filter malicious files, as well as proprietary file disarm technology to effectively transform files into safe and neutralized (harmless) copies.
 This prevents advanced and undetectable weaponized content—including zero-day threats, exploits, APTs, and ransomware—while maintaining full file fidelity and usability.

 OPSWAT MetaDefender detects malicious files by scanning them with more than 30 AVs, including Next-Gen AV.
 The original files are then sanitized through Deep CDR, effectively removing possible attacks hidden in files while keeping the original functionality and usability intact.
 MetaDefender can also restrict the allowed file types that can be downloaded.

-ReSec’s ReSecure Web solution completely prevents known and unknown malware that may have arrived via dowloaded web documents.
-ReSecure maintains the original file outside of the organization’s network and creates a threat-free and fully functional replica of the file in real time for the user to safely access.
+ReSec’s ReSecure Web solution completely prevents known and unknown malware that may have arrived via downloaded web documents.
+ReSecure maintains the original file outside of the organization’s network and creates a threat-free and fully functional replica of the file in real-time for the user to safely access.
 A granular and rich policy editor offers diverse alternatives to exclude file types, treat URLs, configure security settings levels, and more.

-Download the Menlo Security joint solution briefs (with Sasa GateScanner, OPSWAT MetaDefender, and ReSec ReSecure ) to learn more about how you can use CDR to prevent file-based attacks while allowing users to access their original files in the native file format.
+Download the Menlo Security solution brief to learn more about how you can use CDR to prevent file-based attacks while allowing users to access their original files in the native file format.